This article supplements and partly overlaps three other articles that deal with Romans 4.

 More Objections Answered regarding Romans 4

-Objection 1: The Apostle Paul clearly says that he is referring to Abraham according to flesh in Romans 4:1.
+Objection 1: The Apostle Paul says that he is referring to Abraham according to flesh in Romans 4:1.
 Therefore, Abraham's works according to the spirit are different from his works according to the flesh.

 Answer 1: In Romans 4:1, the Apostle Paul does not use the word "flesh" to contrast it with the "spirit."
 He is using the word "flesh" simply to refer to Abraham's experience in the body.
 Works of the flesh refer to sinful works (Galatians 5:19-21), but the Apostle Paul is talking about Abraham's good works in Romans 4:2.
 From the perspective of men, Abraham had reason to boast, but those good works gave him no standing with God.
 That is Paul's point.
 He is not contrasting fleshly works with spiritual works.